meilisearch/specifications/text/0089-tenant-tokens.md

 {
-    "apiKeyPrefix": "rkDxFUHd", <- The first 8 characters of the signing MeiliSearch API Key "exp": 1641835850, <- An expiration date in seconds from 1970-01-01T00:00:00Z UTC "indexesPolicy": { <- The indexesPolicy Json Object.
+    "apiKeyPrefix": "rkDxFUHd", <- The first 8 characters of the signing MeiliSearch API Key "exp": 1641835850, <- An expiration date in seconds from 1970-01-01T00:00:00Z UTC "searchRules": { <- The searchRules Json Object.
         "*": {
             "filter": "user_id = 1"
         }